 - Assess corruption vulnerabilities in governance institutions and processes;

-- Learn about innovative instruments and the latest international developments related to integrity and anti-corruption, and analyse how these instruments can be employed to work in your country context;
+- Learn about innovative instruments related to integrity and anti-corruption, and analyse how these instruments can be employed to work in your organisation/country;

-- Support the establishment and strengthening of effective accountability and integrity institutions in locally appropriate ways;
+- Support integrity and anti-corruption initiatives and agencies in locally appropriate ways;

 - Learn from the experiences of the experts, as well as your fellow participants, and expand your professional network in the field of integrity and anti-corruption.